SteveDoyle2/pyNastran/docs/html_docs/index.rst

 A simple GUI has been developed that can view BDF models and display static/dynamic stress/strain/displacement/eignevectors (they must be real!) results from the OP2.
-Additionally, Cart3d, Usm3d, Tetgen, STL, and Panair are somewhat supported and included for use.
+Additionally, AVUS, Cart3d, Usm3d, Tetgen, STL, and Panair are somewhat supported and included for use.